 "We are still on track thanks to thorough preparations.
 Now we look forward to speed things up after the summer", Admiral Foggo said during a press meeting in Naples on 3 July.

-10,000 vehicles, 40,000 soldiers, 130 aircraft and 70 vessels will be coming to Norway for the exercise.
+10,000 vehicles, around 50,000 soldiers, 250 aircraft and 65 vessels will be coming to Norway for the exercise.
 The first shiploads arrive in southeast Norway after the summer, and from there the materiel will be transported to the main exercise area in central and eastern Norway.

 "Norway is an exceptionally great place for an exercise like this, and Norway has been a faithful member of the Alliance since its start.
 Trident Juncture 18 will be an excellent opportunity to test both personnel and materiel", Foggo says, adding: